K. David Van Hoesen: Life and career

 Van Hoesen was born in Rochester, New York, and began playing bassoon in the Rochester public school system.
 His father, violinist and conductor Karl Van Hoesen, taught at the Eastman School and in the Rochester public schools.
 He attended the Eastman School of Music from 1946 to 1950, and graduated on June 12, 1950 with a bachelor's degree and performer's certificate in bassoon.
 While at Eastman in 1947, he was invited to play bassoon with the Lake Placid Sinfonietta.
-In 1948, Van Hoesen purchased Heckel bassoon #9280, which played for the remainder of his career.
+In 1948, Van Hoesen purchased Heckel bassoon #9280, which he went on to play for the remainder of his career.

 In the fall of 1950, Van Hoesen was appointed the inaugural bassoon instructor at the Oberlin Conservatory of Music.
 Shortly thereafter in 1951, he was appointed to the position of second bassoon with the Cleveland Orchestra by George Szell.
 Van Hoesen was also named bassoon professor at the Cleveland Institute of Music, teaching there from 1952 to 1954.
 In 1954, he won the position of principal bassoon with the Rochester Philharmonic, which at the time was a joint position with professorship at the Eastman School of Music.
 In 1957, Van Hoesen auditioned for the position of principal bassoon of the Philadelphia Orchestra, but was named runner up to Bernard Garfield.

 Van Hoesen retired from the Rochester Philharmonic in 1976, and retired from his teaching position at Eastman in 1991.
 He continued playing bassoon with the Lake Placid Sinfonietta until 2011.
 He died in Pittsburgh, PA on October 3, 2016.